Biddulph: Education

 In common with other parts of the area administered by Staffordshire LEA, the Middle School system operates in Biddulph.

 The town has one high school (ages 13–16), with a sixth form (ages 16–18) called Biddulph High School; it was awarded Sports College status in 2002 and has since gained Technology College status.
 Biddulph also has two middle schools: Woodhouse Middle School (formerly Biddulph Grammar School), and James Bateman Middle School (formerly Park Middle School), serving pupils aged 9–13.
 These are fed by several first schools, including Kingsfield First School, Knypersley First School, Squirrel Hayes First School and Oxhey First School.

 Local media

 Television

 Since the town is close to the Cheshire-Staffordshire border, local news and television programmes are provided by BBC North West and ITV Granada that broadcast from Salford.
 However, the town can receive BBC West Midlands and ITV Central through satellite television such as Freesat and Sky.

 Radio

-The town is home to Churnet Sound, a community radio station that broadcasts in DAB across south Cheshire and North Staffordshire.
+Community radio station, Churnet Sound broadcasts in DAB across south Cheshire and North Staffordshire.
 Other local radio stations are BBC Radio Stoke, Hits Radio Staffordshire & Cheshire, Greatest Hits Radio Staffordshire & Cheshire and Moorlands Radio.

 Newspapers

 The Sentinel is the local daily newspaper.
-There is also the Biddulph Chronicle, a weekly newspaper, which is a sister publication to the Congleton Chronicle.
+The weekly Biddulph Chronicle is a sister publication to the Congleton Chronicle.